drNymbus/ync/ync-database/README.md

 ## TODO

-- BIG QUESTION: Do we init keyspaces in the docker image or at container startup ?
-(This make big changes in kubernetes deployment)
+- Do we need a custom docker image for ync-database or should it be initialized by hand?
+- How should a cassandra container (a.k.a node) should be initialized?
+    - Should the container contain files to initialize keyspaces and user-roles?
+    - Will the container duplicate data base on master node?